inQWIRE/SQIR/VOQC/extraction/README.md

 # Extraction to OCaml

 Run `./extract.sh` to extract our verified optimizer.
-You can then build a .so verison of the optimizer with `dune build libvoqc.so.`
+You can then build a .so version of the optimizer with `dune build libvoqc.so.` Or, build an executable version by running `dune build voqc.exe` in the VOQC (`..`) directory.

 For performance, we have decided to:
 * Extract Coq nat to OCaml int